What are your office hours?

 How do I purchase skin care products from you?

-Many wonderful skin care products, including physician strength rejuvenation products and exclusive spa products are available at Dr. Klein’s office and at Euro Day Spa.
+Many wonderful skin care products, including physician strength rejuvenation products and exclusive spa products are available at Dr. Klein’s office.
 Click here to learn more.

 Do you perform facials in your office?

-Dr. Klein’s expert estheticians (skin care therapists) perform many different kinds of facials at her Euro Day Spa.
+Dr. Klein’s expert estheticians (skin care therapists) perform many different kinds of facials at her office.
 Acne facials, Epicuren Facials, Emminence Organic Facials and medical strength facials are among the many treatments available.

 Are you and your physician assistants board-certified?